xgds/xgds_planner2/xgds_planner2/xpjsonSpec/README.rst

 rst2html.py script to be in your PATH (e.g.  pip install docutils).

 .. o  __BEGIN_LICENSE__
-.. o Copyright © 2015, United States Government, as represented by the
+.. o Copyright (c) 2015, United States Government, as represented by the
 .. o Administrator of the National Aeronautics and Space Administration.
 .. o All rights reserved.
 .. o